blueputty01/youtrack-gcal-sync/README.md

 efficient than listening for changes, however is a better fit for the requirement that this service must be able to recover after imposed downtime.

+There are 3 scenarios:

+- YT changed task
+- GC changed task
+- Both changed task
+  - The last updated time will win

 ## Handling changes in Youtrack (YT)

-The DB will be queried for the earliest "last updated" time.
-YT will then be queried for events modified after this time.

 YT does not surface deletions very well.
 Thus, every night this service will query YT for each event.
 If an event is found to not exist, it will be marked for deletion.